alphagov/government-service-design-manual/service-manual/agile/features-of-agile.md

 * what we will do?
 * how we will do it?

-This meeting can be hard to get right with large teams.
-Some people want to dig deep and question every story; others want to keep moving and don’t want to go into detail.
-Persevere! it’s an important part of the sprint and like Marmite, love or hate it, it’s good for you.
+This meeting can be hard to get right with large t

 ### Sprint Review